Jupithon was on

 (its golden jubilee), there was this countrywide 'Jupithon'

-3rd to 7th September
+which ran from 4th to 7th September

 Tuesday 4 September

-Images below: first hand-over point at Croft.
+Images below: first hand-over point at the Croft motor-race circuit.
 On the left, the white Mk2 Jupiter correctly built by the gifted panel-man Allan Fishburn

-Scottish spur started at Elgin in the Moray, went to Blair Atholl, Perthshire, then Edinburgh, then finally joined the others at the Elvington finish on September 7th.
+The Scottish spur which started at Elgin in the Moray, went to Blair Atholl, Perthshire, then Edinburgh, then finally joined the others at the Elvington finish on September 7th.